 Canon 230 Office of Laity §1 Men can be given the “stable ministry” of lector and of acolyte.
 Normally unpaid.
 This is rarely done because the canon excludes women. §2 All lay people can exercise the roles of lector, commentator, cantor, etc. §3 Where the needs of the Church require and ministers are not available, lay people can exercise the ministry of the word, preside over liturgical prayers, confer baptism and distribute Holy Communion, in accordance with law.
 Deacons can't do much more: homily and read gospel.

 Authentic Interpretation: Female acolytes allowed.

-Canon 231 Formation and Remuneration §1 Lay people with offices should have formation, and act conscientiously, earnestly and diligently fulfil this role. §2 Notwithstanding can.
+Canon 231 Formation and Remuneration §1 Lay people with offices have duty to acquire formation, and act conscientiously, earnestly and diligently fulfill this role. §2 Notwithstanding can.
 230 §1, lay people have the right to a worthy remuneration and benefits.
 Much more a matter of civil law.

 Canon 232 Right to Train Church has right to train ministers.
 It is less flexible when it's here in the code, rather than lesser document.
 There is a Plan for seminary formation and also each bishop's conference further specifies.

 Canon 233 Foster Vocations §1 All community to foster vocations, especially families, educators, clerics.
 Bishops are to instruct the people entrusted to them on the importance and need of ministers. §2 Attention to mature vocations.